MicrosoftDocs/SupportArticles-docs/Teams/teams-sign-in/error-missing-out-sign-in-teams.md

 ms.date: 03/11/2024
 ---

-# Error when signing into Teams: You're missing out!
-Ask your admin to enable Microsoft Teams for \<CompanyName\>
+# Error when signing into Teams "You're missing out!
+Ask your admin to enable Microsoft Teams for \<CompanyName\>"

 ## Symptoms